cedarforest7/ColorGame/README.md

 # ColorGame
-RGB color game-user can guess the color square corresponding to the given RGB color.
+RGB color game-user can guess the color square corresponding to the given RGB color in easy mode (3 squares) or hard mode (6 squares).